Caterpillar Class 2017-18

 Occasionally, children may be asked to do some research on a particular topic for homework, although a letter will accompany this, explaining what to do and clarifying any issues.

 The expectations set out in the National Curriculum suggest that, by the end of Year 4, your child should know up to their 12 times table and the related division facts.
 As such, we will be using our times tables regularly.
 Not only will this support their transition from Year 3 to Year 4, but will also be invaluable for their work across the mathematics curriculum.
 Please help your child to practise their times tables at home.
+From January onwards, I will be sending out times tables homework each week.
+This will be sent out on Friday and, like spellings, there will be a small test on the following Thursday.
+If your child does not appear to be confident with the times tables from the previous week, they will be given the same times table to practise again.

 Mr Lewis and the Caterpillar Class Team